Title 201 | Chapter 029 | Regulation 030REG

 Noncompliance with Final Order or Agreed Order Terms.(1)

-The executive director or designee may investigate as needed, using any of the methods available in Section 1 of this regulation, to monitor an individual's compliance with the terms of an agreed order or a final order entered by the board pursuant to KRS Chapter 13B.120.(2)
+The executive director or designee may investigate as needed, using any of the methods available in Section 2 of this administrative regulation, to monitor an individual's compliance with the terms of an agreed order or a final order entered by the board pursuant to KRS Chapter 13B.120.(2)

 A written notice of noncompliance shall be sent by the board or the executive director or designee to any individual who has violated the terms of an agreed order or a final order pursuant to KRS Chapter 13B.120.
 The notice shall specify the noncompliance, the sanctions sought by board staff, and any other remedial action sought as a consequence of the individual's noncompliance.(3)